kevin-wangg/c-slang/README.md

 here is how you can make it use your own xx-slang, instead of the one that the Source Academy team has deployed to npm.

-First, build and link your local xx-slang: (don't forget to modify the "calc-slang" in both projects)
+First, build and link your local xx-slang: (don't forget to modify the "c-slang" in both projects)

 ```{.}
 $ cd xx-slang